wenxi1029/CSJourney.github.io/_posts/2022-08-18-learning-playground-picoctf.md

 ---
-Title: Learning Playground 1: PicoCTF
+title: Learning Playground 1: PicoCTF
 ---

 picoCTF is a free, original computer security education program based on a Capture-The-Flag(CTF) framework developed by security and privacy experts at Carnegie Mellon University.
 Originally aimed at high school students, it has various resources that are beginner-friendly.
 The purpose is to help participants get hands-on experiences in a safe environment.
 The flags are usually a hidden string that you have to find using various techniques.